Chalfont, Pennsylvania

-Chalfont is a borough with home rule status in Bucks County, Pennsylvania.
-The population was 4,009 at the 2010 census.
+Chalfont is a borough with home rule status in Bucks County, Pennsylvania, United States.
+The population was 4,253 at the 2020 census.
 The borough is served by SEPTA Regional Rail's Lansdale/Doylestown Line at Chalfont station.

 Chalfont is named after Chalfont St Giles in Buckinghamshire, England.
 Chalfont was the home of William Penn's first wife, and William Penn is buried at Jordans Quaker Meeting House near Chalfont St Giles.

 History

-Originally, the Lenape Indians dwelled in present-day Chalfont.
-In 1683, William Penn signed a treaty with the local chief and parceled the land to the Free Society of Traders.
 In 1720, Simon Butler bought over 150 acres of land, including the "Village of Chalfont."
 After the construction of his home and mill, Butler bought more than 400 more acres of land.
 Butler was a giant historical figure who acted as a legal and economic powerhouse in the area.
 After his death, the land was parceled to a number of people.
 Between then and 1901 Chalfont held several names, including Butler's Mill, Kungle's Tavern, Barndtsville, and Whitehallville.
-For many years, the most important building in the area was the tavern and public house, which has burnt down many times and now stands as the Pop Inn.
-During the Victorian era, a train-station was built which helped the community grow and brought about the construction of the many Victorian houses.
+For many years, the most important building in the area was the tavern and public house, which has burnt down many times and now stands as Leonardo's Pizza.
+During the Victorian era in 1855, a train station was built along the newly constructed Doylestown Branch of the North Penn Railroad which helped the community grow and brought about the construction of the many Victorian-style houses.

 In 1885, Chalfont established Forest Park.
-Forest park started out as a small picnic ground where music could be played.
-The appearance of the train station in Chalfont assured the park's success.
-However, as the park grew it became a small amusement park where local people could enjoy rides, a large swimming pool built in the 1930s, music (including string bands in the 1940s) and as the hosting ground for many company picnics.
+Forest Park began as a small picnic grounds with frequent live music.
+The construction of the train station assured the park's success.
+In time, the grounds grew to become a small amusement park where locals could enjoy rides, a large swimming pool built in the 1930s, music (including string bands in the 1940s), and a host for many company picnics.
 The park closed its doors forever in 1968.